 6. Board Responsibilities

-6.1 The Board shall have the ultimate authority to manage the Federation’s budget once it is approved by the GA.
+6.1 The Board shall have the ultimate authority to oversee the Federation’s budget once it is approved by the GA.

 6.2 The Board shall serve as the Federation’s Strategic Planning Committee, with up to four (4) other people, and is charged with leading efforts to prepare, present for GA approval and implement the Federation’s strategic plan.
 The Board will also monitor and evaluate the plan, and provide regular progress reports to the GA.